Medically reviewed on June 11, 2018

 any allergies; or

-a personal or family history of diabetes, cataracts, or glaucoma.
+(in you or a family member) diabetes, cataracts, or glaucoma.

-It is not known whether this medicine will harm an unborn baby.
+It is not known whether Entocort EC will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant.
-If you have taken budesonide during pregnancy, tell your doctor if your newborn baby has symptoms such as weakness, irritability, vomiting, or feeding problems.
+If you have taken Entocort EC during pregnancy, tell your doctor if your newborn baby has symptoms such as weakness, irritability, vomiting, or feeding problems.

 Take this medicine in the morning with a full glass of water.

-Do not crush, chew, or break a budesonide capsule or tablet.
+Do not crush, chew, or break a Entocort EC capsule or tablet.
 Swallow it whole.

 Your dosage needs may change if you have surgery, are ill, or are under stress.
 Do not change your doses or medication schedule without advice from your doctor.

-Call your doctor if your symptoms do not improve, or if they get worse while using budesonide.
+Call your doctor if your symptoms do not improve, or if they get worse while using Entocort EC.

 If you use this medicine long-term, you may need frequent medical tests.